-- 3.1 To use space science and technology to derive optimal socio-economic benefits that both improves the quality of lives and creates wealth for Africans. - 3.2 To develop and maintain indigenous infrastructure, human capital and capabilities that service an African market, which caters for the geospatial and space information needs of the African continent.
+3.1 To use space science and technology to derive optimal socio-economic benefits that both improves the quality of life and creates wealth for Africans and in addition contribute to the international body of knowledge and the knowledge economy.

-4 POLICY OBJECTIVES
+3.2 To develop and maintain indigenous infrastructure, human capital and capabilities that service an African market and that cater for the geospatial and space information needs of the African continent.

-In striving towards the policy goals for an African space programme there are a number of objectives that would need to be met for the attainment of such goals and these are:
+IVM1 4 POLICY OBJECTIVES

-- 4.1 Addressing user needs to harness the potential of space science and technology in addressing Africa's socio-economic opportunities and challenges. - 4.2 Accessing space services to strengthen space technology applications on the continent in order to ensure optimal access to space derived data, information services and products. - 4.3 Developing the regional market to develop a sustainable and vibrant indigenous space industry that promotes and responds to the needs of the African continent. - 4.4 Adopting good governance and management - to adopt good corporate governance and best practices for the coordinated management of continental space activities. - 4.5 Coordinating the African space arena to maximize the benefit of current and planned space activities, and avoid or minimize duplication of resources and efforts.
+In striving towards the policy goals for an African space programme, there are a number of objectives that would need to be met for their attainment:

-- 4.6 Promoting international Cooperation to promote the African led space agenda through mutually beneficial partnerships. - 4.7 Monitoring of the environment, weather and climate.
+- 4.1 Addressing user needs harnessing the potential of space science and technology to address Africa's socio-economic opportunities and challenges. - 4.2 Accessing space services strengthening space technology applications on the continent in order to ensure optimal access to space-derived data, information services and products. - 4.3 Developing the regional and international market developing a sustainable and vibrant indigenous space industry that promotes and responds to the needs of the African continent. - 4.4 Adopting good governance and management adopting good corporate governance and best practices for the coordinated management of continental space activities. - 4.5 Coordinating the African space arena maximising the benefit of current and planned space activities, and avoiding or minimising duplication of resources and efforts. - 4.6 Promoting international cooperation promoting an African-led space agenda through mutually beneficial partnerships.